 What is SLA?

-SLA stands for specific leakage area and is a method of describing how much air enters or escapes from a building (building air infiltration).
+SLA stands for specific leakage area and is a method of describing how much air enters or escapes from a building (building infiltration).
 The lower the number the tighter (less leaky) a building is.
-Air leakage is important as the air escaping from the building represents energy loss.
+Air Leakage is important as the air escaping from the building represents energy loss.
+Specific leakage area is calculated using inputs from a blower door test.
+Typically blower door results are expressed in one of these forms.

-• CFM50 = cubic feet per minute at 50 pascals - this is a direct measurement from the blower door.
+• CFM50 = cubic feet per minute at 50 pascals – this is direct measurement from the blower door.

-• ACH = Air changes per hour at 50 pascals - how long it to replace all the air in a home.
+• ACH = Air changes per hour at 50 pascals – how long it takes to replace all the air in a home.

 • ELA = Effective leakage area - the size of a hole that would leak at the same rate as the building at 4 pascals.